Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Otocinclus need good water quality, but low water flow.
 It is better to have an oversized filter than not enough mechanical, biological, or chemical filtration for these fish.

 Otos will do best with a hang on the back filter, canister filter, or sump filtration that is rated for at least 2x the size of the aquarium; for smaller setups, a sponge filter may be most favorable to provide your otos with a concentrated grazing area.
-While these small fish should be able to swim against any currents made by the filtration, it might be necessary to baffle the return rate.
+While these small fish should be able to swim against any currents made by the filtration, it is necessary to baffle the return rate.

 Editor’s Choice